Originally published on April 25, 2018. Updated June 26, 2024.

 Project Charter Templates

-Here are a number of project charter templates based on the guidelines above:
+Here are some project charter templates based on the guidelines above:

-It might surprise you to learn this, but the CDC offers a number of high-quality project management templates for free.
+It might surprise you that the CDC offers free several high-quality project management templates.
 They don’t look particularly good, but they have fields for all the necessary data.
 This project charter template also includes detailed instructions on how to use it.

 Download: CDC.gov (Direct link, Word)